kabanero-io/events-operator/README.md

 - `body.webhooks-tekton-git-org` : The git organization
 - `body.webhooks-tekton-git-repo`: The name of the git repository.
 - `body.webhooks-tekton-event-type`: One of `pull_request`, `push`, or `tag`.
+- `body.webhooks-tekton-monitor`: `true` if the monitor task should be started.

 When processing an incoming webhook message, the flow is as follows: